Gluing vertex algebras: Introduction

 \subsubsection{Vertex algebras for \texorpdfstring{$S$}{S}-duality and Kazhdan-Lusztig categories at generic level}

-The following conjecture is the physics prediction of \voas associated to the intersection of so-called Dirichlet boundary conditions and their general $S$-duals.
-These \voas{} are claimed in \cite{CG} to play a role as quantum geometric Langlands kernel \voas. \begin{conj}\cite[Conjecture 1.1]{CG} Let $\mathfrak g$ be a simple Lie algebra and $P^+_n$ the set of all dominant weights $\lambda$ such that $n\lambda^2$ is integral.
-Let $\psi, \psi'$ be generic complex numbers satisfying
+The conjecture below is the physics prediction of \voas associated to the intersection of so-called Dirichlet boundary conditions and their general $S$-duals.
+These \voas{} are claimed in \cite{CG} to play a role as quantum geometric Langlands kernel \voas.